JayceSYH/SPDB/Introduction/Stage1.md

 >  DataRow contains Index and a row of data and some functions you need to implement.
 But just do as 'Kiss Principle' says, keep it simple utill you need more features.
 >
 #### DataColumn
 >  After finishing 'Index' of our DataFrame, we need to think about the way we are going to store our data in DataFrame.
 Arrays seem to be a fast and simple way, but it can't gurantee our dataframe's flexibility and scalability.
-How about using 'vector' to store data rows of our data?
-It seems to be a good idea whic is flexible and scalable as well as being a good implementation for row operation.
+How about using 'vector' to store rows of our data?
+It seems to be a good idea which is flexible and scalable as well as being a good implementation for row operation.
 So why we choose DataColumn as our way to store our data?
 Because it's fast when forming a subframe with some of the origin dataframe's columns, and the most important reason is that the author's just chosen it :).
 >
 #### DataFrame
 >  Now, it's time to implement the core class 'DataFrame'.
 With Index and DataColumn, we can easily build a simple DataFrame.
 However, it's inperfect utill some amazing functions are added to this class.
 So, just keep on improving your DataFrame by add more useful functions!